POETSII/pml/doc/manual.md

 Parameters are used as a mechanism to override model/application constants and behavior per generated application instance.
 They are passed to model/application templates as a dictionary with the name `params` (within Jinja's context).
-Each model has its own parameters so consult the individual model section for details.
+Each model has its own parameters so consult individual model sections for details.

 ### The `simple` Model